Joe Rice appointed co-lead for opioid MDL

 Motley Rice co-founder Joe Rice has been appointed co-lead counsel in the National Prescription Opiate Litigation being coordinated in the Northern District of Ohio.
 Currently there are approximately 200 lawsuits filed in Federal court involving more than 50 defendants and hundreds of governmental claimants.
-Among the claims within the multidistrict litigation are that the pharmaceutical industry deceptively marketed highly addictive prescription painkillers, thereby contributing to a growing epidemic that claims thousands of American lives each year.
+Among the claims within the multidistrict litigation are that the opioid industry deceptively marketed highly addictive prescription painkillers, thereby contributing to a growing epidemic that claims thousands of American lives each year.

 Joining Rice as co-lead counsel are Paul J. Hanly Jr., of Simmons Hanley Conroy, and Paul T. Farrell Jr., of Greene Ketchum, Farrell, Bailey & Tweel, LLP.
 U.S. District Judge Dan Aaron Polster announced the leadership appointments Jan.
 4, 2018 after approving a Plaintiffs’ Executive Committee that will oversee the MDL.

-Motley Rice attorneys, including Linda Singer who leads the firm's Public Client practice, have been at the forefront of the growing opioid MDL, and serve as lead counsel for the first jurisdictions to file claims in the recent wave of cases targeting the pharmaceutical industry – the City of Chicago and Santa Clara County.
+Motley Rice attorneys, including Linda Singer who leads the firm's Public Client practice, have been at the forefront of the growing opioid MDL, and serve as lead counsel for the first jurisdictions to file claims in the recent wave of cases targeting the opioid industry – the City of Chicago and Santa Clara County.
 The firm’s representation has expanded to include multiple states, counties, cities and towns, including the states of Alaska, Kentucky, Montana, South Carolina and New Hampshire, one of the hardest hit states in the epidemic.

 “With a rising death toll and the grip of addiction impacting millions across the country in some way, shape or form, there’s no question that the opioid epidemic is one of the most pressing public health issues of our time.
 We have some very hard work ahead of us,” said Joe.
 “Thanks in large part to the leadership of many cities and counties throughout the country involved in this litigation, and to the many other states that are pursuing simultaneous litigation, we look forward to rolling up our sleeves and getting to work to help usher in the change and accountability that is long overdue and desperately needed to save lives.”